What is Cyber Insurance?

 - Introduce a mandatory notification period following a data breach of 72 hours.

-- Greatly increase the potential penalties for non-compliance to 4 of global turnover of EUR 20 million, whichever is greater.
+- Greatly increase the potential penalties for non-compliance to EUR 20 million, or up to 4% of global turnover, whichever is greater.

-- Clearly defines the rights of individuals over the personal data held on them by all organizations.
+- Clearly define the rights of individuals over the personal data held on them by all organisations.

 PII stands for Personal Identifiable Information and refers to a type of data that identifies the unique identity of an individual.
-It provides the most basic forms of personal information and can include an individual’s name, gender, address, telephone, email address.
-The amount PII records stored on an organizations IT network can impact upon the premium calculation, with the higher the number of records the greater the risk due to regulatory requirements such as mandatory notification in the event of a cyber breach.
+It provides the most basic forms of personal information and can include an individual’s name, gender, address, telephone and email address.
+The amount of PII records stored on an organisation’s IT network can impact their premium calculation: the higher the number of records, the greater the risk due to regulatory requirements, such as mandatory notification in the event of a cyber breach.

 - Systems shut down.